michelleful/code-blog/_posts/2014-08-05-intro-to-fold-and-reduce.markdown

 First we need the initial accumulator value.
 That's easy: it should be the empty set.
-Next we need the binary function combining the accumulator (the set built so far) and the next element of the array.
+Next we need the binary function combining the accumulator (the set built so far) and the next element of the list.
 This is simply set addition, which you see on the right.